spydrqloud/spydrqloud/README.md

 ## Hi there 👋
+We are SPYDRQLOUD a non-profit organization.
+We are currently working on a FREE os download called SQ-os you guys will be welcome to download once its up.

 <!--
 **spydrqloud/spydrqloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.